artsy/artsy.github.io/_posts/2019-04-07-how-did-artsy-become-oss-by-default.markdown

 > account based on my paintings and photography.
 So now when you set up the app to be ran as an OSS app, it will
 > pre-load a known database of artworks and metadata from my test gallery.

-> Its easy to imagine that Open Sourcing something is an end-point, but from our perspective it is a journey.
+> Its easy to imagine that open sourcing something is an end-point, but from our perspective it is a journey.
 We
 > want to make sure that anyone can download this app, learn how and why it's structured and then run through the
 > app with a debugger to get a deeper sense of how everything connects.
 Just releasing the code would have been
 > underwhelming.
 Instead we're aiming high.

-→ [Open Sourcing Energy[oss-energy]
+→ [Open Sourcing Energy][oss-energy]

 This one is a good read, but extra worth the click because it includes an email I wrote to the entire of Artsy with the intent of priming the company about opening the source code.

 dB. and myself spent quite a lot of time talking to the rest of the company about the OSS ideals, our company's values and open source fit.
-Here's [a 5m video][db-vimeo] which is a great example of how we presented Open Source
+Here's [a 5m video][db-vimeo] which is a great example of how we presented open source
 internally:

 > "Are there any advantages in keeping something closed?
 If there are no advantages, default to open."